 Oh, I like hiking.
 I’ve gotten into it a lot these past few years.

 I do too.
 It’s just that Florida is kind of flat, so it’s boring.

 You are absolutely right.
 It’s good for biking if you can keep your speed up and your revolutions up.
 But there’s nothing like hills to get it going.

 I agree.
-Well, speaking of Levon, I’m a huge fan, so I’d be remiss not to talk to you about him.
-I know you recorded at his studio — from reading Jorma’s book is where I first learned that — and you were happy with his work because you were able to get the sound you wanted.
-But aside from that — and excuse the simplicity of this question — was he really as sweet as he seemed?
-Because I’ve read and heard really heartwarming accounts that serve as proof that he was a real champion of the underdog.
+Well, speaking of Levon, I know from reading Jorma’s book you recorded at his studio — and you were happy with his work because you were able to get the sound you wanted.
+I’ve read and heard really heartwarming accounts that serve as proof that he was a real champion of the underdog.
 I wanted your personal take on what it was like spending time with him at his studio.

 You know, that’s in my queue.
 I always have about 20 books queued up.